Venom9718/OxyBoat-Documentation/README.md

   <br>

   <h4>Why OxyBoat?</h4>
-  OxyBoat has alot of new discord features like buttons, slash commands, context menus and support most of the platforms like youtube, spotify, soundcloud even more.
+  OxyBoat has alot of new discord features like buttons, slash commands, context menus which most of the music bot may not have and support most of the platforms like youtube, spotify, soundcloud even more.
   It is fun, easy, flexible, fast and what else you need more? <a href = "https://dsc.gg/oxyboat">Invite OxyBoat</a> now!
 </p>